When your school is a health center. How clinics offer lifeline for uninsured kids

 If they agree, the providers will do most of the administrative work.
 Even so, the dental navigators — a role created to guide parents through any roadblocks — faced challenges getting buy-in.

-“The thinking is that this will be sustainable,” Kagstrom said, “so the pilot can end and the dental providers will be able to stay in the school with the model that’s been proven here.”
+“The thinking is that this will be sustainable,” said Christi Kagstrom, who coordinates student health and prevention services in the Twin Rivers Unified School District, “so the pilot can end and the dental providers will be able to stay in the school with the model that’s been proven here.”

 Collaboration makes the “virtual dental home” model unique.
 But it’s a rarity in many other school-based health programs, which some say poses a barrier to treatment.